 - 9.1 In exceptional circumstances, we may use records of your study activity and your contact with us to carry out our work or meet our legal obligations.
-The Student Privacy Notice describes how we will manage these records. - 9.2 For security and maintenance purposes, authorised individuals within The Open University's central IT teams may monitor online services, systems and network traffic at any time to ensure compliance with this policy, other security policies, and the effective operation of The Open University's systems. - 9.3 As an institution of higher education, we have a statutory duty to prevent people being drawn into terrorism.
+The Student Privacy Notice describes how we will manage these records. - 9.2 For security and maintenance purposes, authorised individuals within our central IT teams may monitor online services, systems and network traffic at any time to ensure compliance with this policy, other security policies, and the effective operation of our systems. - 9.3 As an institution of higher education, we have a statutory duty to prevent people being drawn into terrorism.
 If the use of our computer equipment, network, or online services and systems gives rise to a concern that a person may be at risk, this may result in action being taken in accordance with the Open University Prevent Principles.

-10. Non-Compliance
+Non-compliance

-- 10.1 Any breach of this policy may undermine the effective running of The Open University and its ability to meet its duties and legal obligations. - 10.2 If you do not manage your Open University computing account as stated in Section 4.1 above, it may adversely affect your learning experience.
-For more serious breaches of the policy, such as those related to security (section 3.2) or standards of behaviour (section 7), action may be taken under the Code of Practice for Student Discipline.
+Any breach of this policy may undermine the effective running of The Open University and its ability to meet its duties and legal obligations.
+If you do not manage your Open University computing account as stated in Section 4.1 above, it may adversely affect your learning experience.
+For more serious breaches of the policy, such as those related to security (section 4.2) or standards of behaviour (section 8), action may be taken under the Code of Practice for Student Discipline.
 If your conduct and/or actions(s) are also unlawful, we may inform the appropriate authorities.
-We may also have a statutory obligation to inform other internal departments such as the Safeguarding Referrals Team or the Prevent Coordinator of specific behaviours of concern and may also need to share relevant information with external parties.
+We may also have a statutory obligation to inform other internal departments such as the Safeguarding Referrals Team or the Prevent Coordinator of specific behaviours of concern and may also need to share relevant information with external parties, such as your sponsor or employer, in line with the conditions of registration that apply to your study.